Chestnut-flanked sparrowhawk: Taxonomy

+It is closely related to the African goshawk Aerospiza tachiro, albeit smaller than this species.
+It is normally regarded as monotypic, although some authorities recognise the smaller birds in the Congo Basin as the subspecies Aerospiza castanilius beniensis.

 Description

 Chestnut-flanked sparrowhawk has blackish grey upperparts with a very distinctive pattern on the underparts; the breast and belly are heavily barred grey and brown, with chestnut colored flanks.
 The throat is white and the head is rather broad compared to similar species.
 The cere is yellow as is the thin eyering which surrounds the red eye.
 Females and juveniles are browner.
 They sit 25 cm tall and have a wingspan of 60 cm.

-Distribution
+Distribution and habitat

 The chestnut-flanked sparrowhawk occurs in west central Africa from southern Nigeria through Cameroon and Gabon to Democratic Republic of Congo.
 It is said to occur in the Upper Guinean forests west of Nigeria but this has not been confirmed.
+It is found mainly in lowland tropical rainforest, mainly in the middle storey but it can adapt to dense secondary growth and will approach habitation in the forest.
+It is found up to 750 m above sea level.